Topological States Enabled by Non-local Nonlinearity in Synthetic Dimensions

 Local real-space interactions usually project into a complex, nonlocal form in synthetic space, rendering them cumbersome to treat.
-The general impact of nonlocal nonlinearity on topological properties in synthetic lattices remains an open frontier.
-Our findings provide a unified framework for understanding unique nonlinear topological phases in photonic synthetic dimensions and open new avenues for realizing robust topological dynamics in synthetic quantum platforms.
+The general impact of nonlocal nonlinearity on topological properties in synthetic lattices remains an open frontier. {For sufficiently strong interactions, quantum many-body physics beyond mean-field remains an important future direction.} Our findings provide a unified framework for understanding unique nonlinear topological phases in photonic synthetic dimensions and open new avenues for realizing robust topological dynamics in synthetic quantum platforms.

-\textit{Acknowledgments.---}This work was funded by the National Natural Science Foundation of China (Grants No. 12474366 and No. 12574544) and Innovation Program for Quantum Science and Technology (Grant No. 2021ZD0301200).
+\textit{Acknowledgments.---}This work was funded by the National Natural Science Foundation of China (Grants No. 12574544 and No. 12474366) and Innovation Program for Quantum Science and Technology (Grant No. 2021ZD0301200).
 XWL also acknowledges the support from USTC start-up funding and thanks Chuanwei Zhang, Bryce Gadway and Junpeng Hou for stimulating discussions.
-HP is supported by the Welch Foundation (Grant No. C-1669).
+HP is supported by the Welch Foundation (Grant No. C-1669) and the US NSF (PHYS-2513089).

 {S\arabic{figure}} {S\arabic{equation}}